SmartlyDressedGames/Unturned-Docs/PortForwarding.md

 Tunneling
 ---------

-It is also possible to use third party services like [playit.gg](https://playit.gg) to tunnel connections to the host computer.
+Alternatively, rather than port forwarding, it is possible to use third party service like [playit.gg](https://playit.gg/about) to tunnel connections to the server.
+Unturned is unaffiliated with playit.gg.
+Their service is free and supported by the purchase of custom domains / dedicated IPs.
+They submitted these instructions:

-To create a tunnel for unturned:
+To create a tunnel for Unturned using playit.gg:
-1. Create a custom tunnel with port type "TCP+UDP"
+1. Create a custom tunnel with port type `TCP+UDP`
-2. For port count, enter "2"
+2. For port count, enter `2`
 3. Leave everything else as the default and create the tunnel
 4. Find the assigned port for your tunnel
 5. Update your server's `Commands.dat` file and set `Port <assigned port>` (replace `<assigned port>`)